jharttech/notepad_pp_on_ChromeOS/README.md

 Script for heavy lifting of installing Notepad++ using linux development environement on ChromeOS

 # Notes
 This bash script is designed with a special use case.
 I have a computer lab that has been converted to ChromeOS using the [FlexOS](https://chromeenterprise.google/intl/en_uk/os/chromeosflex/) download and setup.
 All of the needed tools for the lab are web based with the exception of notepad++.
 I know there are alternatives to notepad++ but the curriculumn being used was designed specifically for notepad++.
+This script installs the snap version of notepad++ as it has the needed wine packages and configurations packaged.

 # Setup
 The following are the steps to get notepad++ on a ChromeOS environment that has Linux Development Environment enabled.